Welcome to NionUI documentation!

 At the top, a Handler class is defined which includes a property label_item and a method button_clicked which will be connected to the UI.
 It also includes a property click_count that will be used separately.

-The main function begins by creating a ui object which will help construct the Python dict representing the layout.
+The main function begins by creating a u object which will help construct the Python dict representing the layout.

-With the ui object, a button is declared.
+With the u object, a button is declared.
 The button declares that the on_clicked event will be connected to the button_clicked method of the handler.

 Next, a label is declared.
-By specifying name to the label, the declarative UI engine will store the label instance into the handler when the UI is run (the label_item property in the handler).
+By specifying name to the label, the declarative UI engine will store the label widget into the handler when the app is run (the label_item property in the handler).

-Next, a column is declared with the button and label in the column, and both are but into a window declaration.
+Next, a column is declared with the button and label in the column.
+Both are put into a window declaration.

 Next, an instance of Handler is created.

-Finally, the window and handler are passed to Application.run_window which constructs the window UI, connects it to the handler, and presents the UI to the user.
+Finally, the window and handler are passed to Application.run_window which constructs the window user interface, connects it to the handler, and presents the user window to the user.

 The window variable is a Python dictionary.
 It gets connected to the Handler in the Application.run_window method.
 The dictionary looks like this: